ena-infrastructure/specifications/ena-oauth2-chaining.md

 <a name="3-6-examples"></a>
 ### 3.6.
 Examples

-This section provides non-normative, end-to-end illustrations of cross-domain exchange, aligned with the "Ena OAuth 2.0 Interoperability Profile", \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\].
+This section provides non-normative, end-to-end illustrations of cross-domain exchange, aligned with the "Ena OAuth 2.0 Interoperability Profile" \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\].

 All examples use the following identifiers:

 - Authorization server in domain A (originating domain): `https://as.domain-a.com`
-- Application/client in domain A: `https://app.domain-a.com`
+- Application (client) in domain A: `https://app.domain-a.com`
 - Protected resource in domain A: `https://api.domain-a.com`
 - Authorization server in domain B (target domain): `https://as.domain-b.com`
 - Protected resource in domain B: `https://api.domain-b.com`